 Here is an example of when not to use jpg compression.
 This type of image will look best when optimized as a png-8 file.

 Note that the term search engine optimization (SEO) is also frequently used with respect to the web.
 In that context, optimization means using tools and strategies that will increase the likelihood of a webpage appearing near the top of a search results page.
-Do not confuse the two different kinds of optimization.
+There are also other forms of "optimization".
+Do not confuse image optimization with the others.

-- The download speed used for the displaying the time it will take for the image to download can be changed by clicking on the menu next to the download time.
+- The download speed used for the calculation can be changed by clicking on the menu to the right of the currently set download speed.

 - Download the trial version of Photoshop.
 Click on the Photoshop Try button.